Core Color V3 Lightroom Presets

 Sample Core II.2 using Adobe Standard as the base profile, using the Nikon Z8.

 Core I through Core IV are great for portraits as they have been optimized for skin tones.
-In the set, you will also see some looks labeled as Mild.
-These are based on the Core looks, but the effects have been turned down a little to reduce some of the contrast and saturation, making them better optimized for landscape photographers or other high-contrast scenes.
+In the set, you will also see some looks labeled “Mild”.
+These are based on the Core looks, but the effects have been turned down a little to reduce contrast and saturation, making them better optimized for landscape photographers or other high-contrast scenes.

 Core III.2 is slightly warmer, using stronger reds and a design inspiration living somewhere between a Kodak Ektar and Provia.